Majors and Minors

 - Transfers between colleges and departments

 - Get help with academic and/or personal difficulties

-For detailed advising information on degree requirements, how to drop and add courses, and the many other resources available to engineering students, go to the Undergraduate Advising wiki.
+For detailed advising information on degree requirements, how to drop and add courses, and the many other resources available to engineering students, go to our Undergraduate Advising section.